nettings/gpioctl/README.md

 an appropriate voltage source and add physical pull-ups.

 On the Raspberry Pi, you can use the `gpio` command that comes with
-wiringPi:
+wiringpi:

 ```
-$ sudo apt-get install wiringPi         # if you don't have it yet
+$ sudo apt-get install wiringpi         # if you don't have it yet
 $ gpio -g mode 17 up
 $ gpio -g mode 27 up
 $ gpio -g mode 6 up